 This is another Asian sweet bread prepared with Tangzhong Starter - Water Roux Starter via Starch Gelatinization.
 They are so good that I have at least baked a dozen times.
 For the filling, besides coconut paste, nutella, or peanut butter would work great too.

 - Dissolve sugar with warm milk in a mixing bowl.
 Sprinkle dry yeast over and set aside for 10 minutes.
-Add in flour, milk powder and egg.
+Add in flour, milk powder, egg and the starter.
 Stir at low speed for 1 minute until all the ingredients combined.
 Increase to medium speed and continue kneading until the dough has become a soft and elastic ball.
 Adjust the speed to low.
 Stir in salt and butter until all incorporated.
 Increase the speed to medium again and knead until the gluten has developed.

 - Take dough out and round it up into a ball.
 Place it in a lightly greased bowl and cover it with a plastic wrap.
 Set aside and proof in a warm place in the kitchen until the dough has doubled in bulk, about 1 hour.
 Degas the dough and divide the dough into 8 small even portions.
 Round up and set aside, covered with a plastic wrap, for 10 minutes.